MindscapeHQ/raygun4go/README.md

 Include the package and then defer the HandleError-method as soon as possible in a context as global as possible.
 In webservers, this will probably be your request handling method, in all other programs it should be your main-method.
+It'll automatically capture any _panic_ and report it.
 Having found the right spot, just add the following example code:

 ```